Myasthenia Gravis (MG) Plasma and Serum Samples

 Signs and Symptoms of Myasthenia Gravis (MG)

-Symptoms of myasthenia gravis (MG) vary widely.
-Fatigue is the most common symptom in MG patients, however in some patients, only the eye muscles are affected, while in others, it can impact many muscles, including those that control breathing.
+Symptoms of myasthenia graves (MG) vary widely.
+Fatigue is the most common symptom in MG patients; however, in some patients, only the eye muscles are affected, while in others, many muscles, including those that control breathing, can be impacted.

 Double vision, drooping in one or both eyelids, or both are an early signs in most of the MG patients.
-This can cause eyesight problems, this condition is known as ocular myasthenia gravis.
-In some of the MG patients the throat and face muscles are the first to be affected.
+This can cause eyesight problems, doctors know this condition as ocular myasthenia gravis.
+In some of the MG patients, the throat and face muscles affect first.

-Following are the most common symptoms of myasthenia gravis (MG):
+Following are the most common symptoms of myasthenia graves (MG):

-- Muscle weakness and fatigue may vary rapidly in intensity over days or even hours and worsen as muscles are used (early fatigue).
+• Muscle weakness and fatigue may vary rapidly in intensity over days or even hours and worsen as people use muscles (early fatigue).

 Myasthenia Gravis (MG) Crisis